-Platelet Rich Plasma (PRP) is a new cutting edge treatment for pain management and is available in Gilbert, AZ and the East Valley Communities of Chandler, Queen Creek, San Tan Valley and Mesa, AZ by Board-Certified Physician Dr. Dylan W. Krueger, NMD of Atlas Health Medical Group.
+Platelet Rich Plasma (PRP) is a new cutting edge treatment for pain management and is available in Gilbert, AZ and the East Valley Communities of Chandler, Queen Creek, San Tan Valley and Mesa, AZ by licensed Physician Dr. Dylan W. Krueger, NMD of Atlas Health Medical Group.
 Let’s take a minute to tackle PRP Common Questions!

 PRP Common Questions

 Platelet Rich Plasma (PRP) has been around for over 2 decades in the United States and has mainly been utilized by orthopedic specialists, sports medicine doctors and dentists.
 Over the past 5 few years regenerative medicine has exploded in popularity and availability and now various physicians such as rheumatologists, primary care doctors, pain management intervention specialists and naturopathic doctors offer the treatment in office.
 Due to this development, the therapy has now penetrated into public consciousness and popular athletes such as Steph Curry, Kobe Bryant and Adrian Peterson have personally used and endorsed the treatment.
 This has raised many questions from prospective patients and even other physicians who are not up to date on the therapy and its applications.
 As a regenerative medicine pain doctor, I continually receive many questions about PRP and wanted to take a moment to provide some answers.

 What is Platelet Rich Plasma (PRP)?

 PRP stands for Platelet Rich Plasma and is a blood extract from your own body.
 It is basically the most concentrated layer of your blood plasma and is full of platelet cells and their stored growth factors.
 These cells are used for connective tissue healing and regeneration through growth factor release and stem cell recruitment.

 How Effective is PRP?